Chart Color Schemes

 Riverstone lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Riverstone's population, as of November 2025, is approximately 21,209.
-This figure represents a growth of 7,365 people since the 2021 Census, which reported a population of 13,844.
-The increase was inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
-Riverstone's population density is around 659 persons per square kilometer.
-Its growth rate of 53.2% since the 2021 census exceeds both state (6.7%) and metropolitan area averages, positioning it as a leading growth area in the region.
-Interstate migration accounted for approximately 71.5% of overall population gains during recent periods.
+This figure represents a growth of 7,365 people since the 2021 Census, which recorded a population of 13,844.
+The increase is inferred from ABS estimates: Riverstone's resident population was 18,860 in June 2024, with an additional 1,792 validated new addresses since the Census date.
+This results in a population density ratio of 659 persons per square kilometer.
+Riverstone's growth rate of 53.2% since the 2021 census exceeds both the state (6.7%) and metropolitan area averages, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 71.5% to overall population gains recently.

 Frequently Asked Questions - Population